MartinPankraz/DSAGTechXChange24/1-sap-cap-on-azure/student/quest2.md

   GitHub Codespaces allows you to use a preconfigured development environment hosted on GitHub.
 It will include all required tools and a clone of the repository you will be working with.
 You can access this development environment either via a browser or using the VS Code installation on your developer machine.

+> [!IMPORTANT]
-:point_up: We will focus on the GitHub Codespace way going forward.
+> We will focus on the GitHub Codespace way going forward.

 ### Initialize your codespace